Blagg (crater)

-Blagg is a tiny lunar impact crater located on the Sinus Medii.
-It is a circular crater with no appreciable erosion.
-To the east-southeast is the irregular crater Rhaeticus, and northeast lies Triesnecker.
-It is about 33 km to the east of the slightly larger Bruce.
-It was named after noted English astronomer Mary Adela Blagg.
-Its diameter is 5.0 km.
+Blagg is a tiny lunar impact crater located on the Sinus Medii, a small lunar mare near the center of the near side of the Moon.
+This is a circular crater with limited degradation due to subsequent impacts.
+The crater diameter is 5.0 km, and it descends 0.9 km below the surrounding mare surface.
+To the east-southeast of Blagg is the irregular crater Rhaeticus, and northeast lies Triesnecker.
+Blagg is about 33 km to the east of the slightly larger Bruce.

+This crater is named after English astronomer Mary Adela Blagg (1858-1944).
+She is remembered for her work on selenography and variable stars.
+The crater name was incorporated into lunar nomenclature by Greek-French selenographer Félix C. Lamèch in 1934.
+Its designation was formally adopted by the International Astronomical Union in 1935.